DanStevens/AudioEndPointController/README.md

 												   devices that are enabled.
 	  EndPointController.exe device_index          Sets the default playback device with the given index.
+	  EndPointController.exe -n friendly_name	   Sets the default playback device with the given friendly name.

 	OPTIONS
 	  -a             Display all devices, rather than just active devices.